 One of the most exciting and stressful parts of getting into college is finding a roommate.
 This person will be sharing a very small space with you for the next year.
 You don’t want to be stuck with someone who doesn’t mesh with you—everyone has heard horror stories about being exiled from their room every other night, or of roommates constantly breaking rules or making a mess.
 Alternatively, you also hear stories about roommates who become best friends and are the maid of honor at each other’s weddings.
 The question is: How do you work to make sure you end up with the latter (or a happy medium)?

 First of all, be honest with yourself.
 If you’re messy and don’t plan on becoming a neat freak in the next few months, don’t claim you’re “neat but are okay with a little bit of a mess.”
 If your roommate really likes a clean room, it will create a lot of problems in the future.
 Honesty is going to be so much better for your future roommate relationship.
 And the same goes for knowing what you want in a college roommate.
 Are you intending to use your dorm space for more social activities, a place to study, or just a place to decompress?
 Are you an early bird or a night owl?
 Would you mind a roommate who does a lot of partying, or do you want someone who keeps to themselves?
 Talking about these preferences is essential before moving into your dorm at the beginning of the semester.
 Later on, it can also be helpful to make a roommate agreement to set some mutual guidelines, which can help you avoid potential issues.

 Know where to look

-Look for shared interests
+Find shared interests

 Not sure who you might get along with?
 Try to find someone in your major.
 You could end up having an overlap in classes, which makes it really easy to find a study buddy.
 Not only that, but it creates a common ground, so you won’t be sharing a room with a total stranger for eight months.
 On the other hand, there can be such a thing as too much time together—if you need space, it might be hard to find it with such similar schedules.
 There are a lot of benefits to living with someone in a completely different major too, so don’t rule out anything before getting to know a potential roommate further.
 Which leads me to the last tip…

-Get an assigned roommate
+Skip the stress and get an assigned roommate

 If you feel like you aren’t connecting with anyone, or you don’t want to deal with the stress of talking to so many people, most colleges have a randomized roommate option.
 While you won’t know who you’re rooming with until you receive your housing assignment—meaning you could be matched with someone who you don’t exactly mesh with—you could also end up with the perfect person for you.
 You never know.
 Finding a roommate can be hard but also a lot of fun.
 It’s just one more thing to look forward to before college starts in the fall!